hkhanna/django-postmark-incoming/README.md

    ```
 1. OPTIONAL: Use celery for webhook processing: `pip install celery` and add it to requirements.
 If you don't install celery, it will process webhooks synchronously.
 1. Run `python manage.py migrate` to create the models.

-### Django Settings
-- `POSTMARK_INCOMING_WH_SECRET`
-  - Optional
-  - If set, this should be in an environment variable.
-  - If this is set, Postmark webhook processing will verify the webhook signature for authenticity.

-## Usage

 ## Running the Test Suite